ibm-cloud-docs/Backup/configure-vra.md

    For new backup jobs, the encryption method is AES 256 bit.
 Existing jobs can have other encryption methods.
    {: note}

-5. In the **Include in Backup** field, take one or more of the following steps until the Backup Set field shows the VMs that you want to include in the backup job.
+5. In the **Include in Backup** field, take one or more of the following steps until the Backup Set field shows the virtual machines that you want to include in the backup job.
-    * To add specific VMs to the backup job, select each VM, and then click **Include**.
+    * To add specific VMs to the backup job, select each virtual machine, and then click **Include**.
-    * To exclude specific VMs from the backup job, select each VM, and then click **Exclude**.
+    * To exclude specific VMs from the backup job, select each virtual machine, and then click **Exclude**.
     * To add VMs to the backup job by name, check the virtual machines box, and then click **Include**.
     * To remove an inclusion or exclusion record from the Backup Set box, click **Delete** next to the record.